Mzansi reacts as Chris Hani’s killer Janusz Waluś granted SA citizenship

-Chris Hani’s Killer Janusz Waluś Granted South African Citizenship to Serve Parole, Mzansi Divided by Ruling
+Chris Hani’s Killer Janusz Waluś Granted South African Citizenship to Serve Parole, Citizens Divided by Ruling

 - Chris Hani’s killer Janusz Waluś has been given South African citizenship and ordered to serve his parole in the country